 Meet Poet Lee Woodman

-Lee’s poem “Orca Ode” won first prize in the 2022 Prose & Poetry Contest POETRY category at Carve Magazine, to be published online in Spring 2023.
+Lee’s poem “Orca Ode” won first prize in the 2022 Prose & Poetry Contest POETRY category at Carve Magazine, published online in Summer 2023.
+Read the Poem

 Winner of the Atlantic Review 2021 International Poetry Contest Merit Award!
 Read the Poem